defifuture/erc20-batched-meta-transactions/README.md

 ## Security Considerations

-Here is a list of potential security issues and how are they addressed in this EIP.
+Here is a list of potential security issues and how are they addressed in this implementation.

 ### Forging a meta transaction